How to buy the best hair dryer

 - When the section is 80% dry, move on to the next until it’s finished.

 Do I need an ionic function?

 It's quite common to come across hair dryers with ionic technology.
-Ionic technology conditions hair using negatively charged ions, which are created by passing air over an electric current.
+Ionic technology means hair is conditioned using negatively charged ions, which are created by passing air over an electric current.

 An ionic function can be a permanent feature of a hair dryer, especially a professional-style hair dryer, or switched on and off with a button.
 Manufacturers claim that an ionic function protects hair, reduces frizz, improves shine and banishes static.

 In previous tests, we found that using an ionic setting reduced microscopic signs of hair damage caused by drying at high temperatures and speeds.
 So if you like to blast-dry your hair quickly, we would recommend a hair dryer with an ionic function.
 However, if you generally dry your hair on low power and speed, this is also effective at minimising hair damage.